Best RV memberships for full-time travelers (2026 guide)

 There is no “one-size-fits-all” membership for the road.
 The best strategy is to build a stack that mirrors your travel style.
 If you crave resort amenities and long stays, Thousand Trails is your anchor.
 If you’re a diesel-chugging mile-crusher, Open Roads is non-negotiable.
 And for everyone else?
 Escapees provides the legal foundation that makes this lifestyle possible.

-Living on the road in 2026 is more expensive than it used to be, but with these tools in your pocket, you can keep your overhead lower than a traditional sticks-and-bricks mortgage—all while keeping the world as your backyard.
+Living on the road in 2026 is undeniably more complex than it used to be.
+But with these tools in your pocket, you can stop stressing about the $80-a-night price hikes and get back to the reason you started this journey in the first place: to keep the world as your backyard.

 What’s in your stack?